 From centuries back to recent times, Candelária Church is a historical place to see in Rio.

 Escape into the glamorous past of Rio de Janeiro

-The Republic Museum is based at Catete Palace, an essential building in Brazilian history where major historical events took place, including the suicide of Getúlio Vargas, politician.
+The Republic Museum is based at Catete Palace, an essential building in Brazilian history where major historical events took place, including the tragic fate of Getúlio Vargas, politician.

 Catete Palace was the presidential residence from 1897 to 1960, but today is home to the Republic Museum.

 The museum offers a real glimpse into the life of the Brazilian politicians.
 Also, it’s a great place to learn about Brazil’s colonial times as well as when it became a republic.

 The site is well maintained, and the adjacent park is lovely.
 It feels like a little oasis near the hustle and bustle of Rio de Janeiro.